We don’t all start from the same place.

 Why Level?

-Businesses led by Black, Indigenous or People of Color who also identify as women work alongside B Corp Certification consulting firms through the B Corp Certification process.
+Businesses led by entrepreneurs who have faced racial or ethnic discrimination who also identify as women work alongside B Corp Certification consulting firms through the B Corp Certification process.
 Level provides participating businesses with resources needed to: measure and improve their impact, tell their story, adopt legal stakeholder governance, and certify as a B Corp.
 And we all co-create and learn along the way.

 They Are The Future: The Numbers